daniilbond1/Topic-modeling-for-article-titles-/README.md

 # Topic modeling for article titles
-In this paper, a comparison of various approaches to topic modeling was made.
+A comparison of various approaches to topic modeling was made in this work.
 For research i used dataset, wich contains the titles of various scientific articles on 6 different topics, such as:

   - Computer Science
   - Physics